 On the Job Injuries

 If the accident in which you were injured occurred while you were working, it is important to work with an experienced attorney in this field.
-You are likely entitled to worker's compensation benefits.
-We can help coordinate any claims against the "at-fault" party with your workers' compensation insurer and your workers' comp attorney.
-Long before your worker's comp claim is finalized, we need to talk with the workers' compensation insurance to share information and investigations about the "at-fault" claims.
+While you are likely entitled to worker’s compensation benefits, you will need an additional attorney if the injury was caused by the fault of someone other than your employer or co-employee.
+We can help coordinate any claims against the “at-fault” party with your workers’ compensation insurer and your workers’ comp attorney.
+Long before your worker’s comp claim is finalized, we need to talk with the workers’ compensation insurance to share information and investigations about the “at-fault” claims.

 After a heavy equipment or construction site accident, we can help you protect your rights.
-Don't wait until your worker's comp claim is over.
-The sooner you contact a lawyer, the more likely it is we will be able to prove your legitimate claims.
-Schedule your free initial consultation by contacting us online or by calling 303-731-0485.
+Don’t wait until your worker’s comp claim is over.
+The sooner you contact a lawyer, the more likely it is we will be able to prove your legitimate claims against those who were “at-fault”.